Religious Studies Department

 Recent supervisors have likewise expressed their satisfaction with the program, noting that it "was a very worthwhile experience" and how they "would love to have this as an on-going working relationship."

-The Religious Studies Club is designed to be an opportunity for students to discuss current issues, view films, participate in community service, and attend field trips.
-Membership in the club is open to students, irrespective of religious affiliation.
+The Religious Studies Club is an opportunity for you to discuss current issues, view films, participate in community service, and attend field trips.
+Membership in the club is open to students, regardless of religious affiliation.

 The mission of the Religious Studies Department is to foster the academic study of religion in all its diversity in order to equip students to live in and appreciate a culture of religious pluralism.
 The department welcomes constituents of all religious or cultural backgrounds and identities.